-Sure, it’s not a question we can definitively answer, but with In Hearts Wake back for an upcoming show at Melbourne’s Chelsea Heights Hotel, we got to thinking about not only their impact in the scene, but also the many other brilliant heavy bands from our fine country.
+Sure, it’s not a question we can definitively answer, but it got us thinking about the many brilliant heavy bands from our fine country.

 While a list like this barely scratches the surface, we hope this will get you thinking about the bands of today, and begin reminiscing on some of the groups that are no longer with us from Australia’s heavy music scene.

 In Hearts Wake

 Kicking things off back in Byron Bay in 2006, In Hearts Wake began as a bunch of friends who enjoyed playing music.
 Soon enough, this evolved into the heavy juggernaut that we know and love today.
 Having released four albums, and as many EPs, in their career and experiencing a few lineup shuffles, the group has always retained the core membership of Jake Taylor, Eaven Dall, and Ben Nairne, a powerhouse trio that have cemented themselves as one of Australia’s best.

 With the release of their fourth album, Ark, in 2017, In Hearts Wake proved that they can help to bring social consciousness and blistering metalcore tunes together in such a way that they’ve become one of the most important bands in Australia today – a well deserved title.